Dmitri9149/Docker-container-for-Links-with-PostgreSQL/README.md

 ```
 ---------------------------------------

-As an example of using the environment, from the current folder we did:
+As an example of using the environment, from the project folder we did:
 $mkdir links_examples
 $touch links_examples/todo.links